aspose-slides/Aspose.Slides-API-References/english/php-java/slidecollection/addfromhtml/_index.md

 ---

+## addFromHtml(InputStream htmlStream, ExternalResourceResolver resolver, String uri)  method
-## addFromHtml(java.io.InputStream, com.aspose.slides.IExternalResourceResolver, java.lang.String) method
+## addFromHtml(InputStream htmlStream, HtmlExternalResolver resolver, String uri)  method

  Creates slides from HTML text and adds them to the end of the collection.